Cyclists who have been riding for some time have all asked the question: “How Do I Choose the Right Bike Handlebars?”

 On road bikes you steer by shifting your weight in conjunction with imperceptible counter-steering (the key to steering your bike btw).
 The advantages of wide bars are completely negated in these riding circumstances.

-Widths vary between 580mm for standard mountain bikes, and 720mm for downhill.
-The degree of backsweep of each bar is variable—it’s possible to dial the fit to your
+Widths vary between 580mm for standard mountain bikes, and up to 800mm for downhill (cut it to get the correct fit).
+The degree of backsweep of each bar is variable—it’s possible to dial the fit to your comfort zone.

 Fixie flat bars, on the other hand, are a good deal narrower, and the criterion for selection is the same as for drop bars.
 Shoulder width will give most cyclists adequate comfort.